ZTF Summer Undergraduate Astronomy Institute

 Roger Smith explains CCD detectors at the Caltech instrument labs to our students.

-Our group for 2015 included group of 7 undergraduates working on SURF projects at Caltech, and 8 students working on SURP programs from Pomona College.
+The first 2015 ZTF institute included 7 undergraduates working on SURF projects at Caltech and 8 students working on SURP programs from Pomona College.
 Highlights from the program included an opening dinner at the Atheneum, with a talk by Caltech author Sean Carroll (author of the new book “The Particle at the End of the Universe: How the Hunt for the Higgs Boson Leads Us to the Edge of a New World”), a night of visual observing with the Mt.
 Wilson 60” telescope, tours of Caltech instrument labs, and hands-on observing and data analysis clinics at Pomona College, and a night of observations at the Pomona College Brackett Observatory.

 screenshot_160